Shammyshanks/Yabai-SKHD-Config/README.md

 # A quick note on left vs right modifiers and the Function Key
 Yabai *does* support differentiating left vs right modifiers, but since we are going to be using "vim-style" keybindings, we are going to try and keep our hands on the home row as much as possible.
 This means it will be easier to type commands using the left modifiers than the right as there is no `RControl` on most Mac Keyboards and this configuration should work on both the built-in keyboard and external keyboards.

+Since the user will be using the left modifier keys, all of the shortcuts will be executed using the keys on the right hand of the keyboard.

 As for the function key, this is a weird one.
 It *is* recognized by yabai but acts differently than the other modifiers and cannot always be picked up by applications.
 This, combined with the fact that it will not be found on most keyboards made me hesitant to rely on it for WM control.
 Instead, I will be using it for mouse control later on.
 If you don't mind, feel free to use it for Yabai.

 # How to use Keyboard shortcuts